 - We have completed final audits of 1,167 projects, totaling over $18.7 billion in submitted costs

 - Since our inception, the MSBA has participated in, or is currently working on, over 600 projects state-wide

 - Currently there are a total of 99 districts, representing 220 projects, either active or completed in the Accelerated Repair Program

 - Through partnering with districts, we have improved learning facilities for over 600,000 students across the Commonwealth

 - We have made over 1,750 site visits to more than 250 school districts as part of the MSBA’s review and due diligence process

 - We developed a data based enrollment projection methodology in order to build right-size schools

-- We have completed Needs Surveys in 2005 and 2010 and are finalizing data for 2016.
+- We have completed Needs Surveys in 2005, 2010 and 2016.
 Need Surveys are conducted to assess the condition of all of the elementary and secondary public schools across the Commonwealth